 It's all too easy to buy a plastic doll house from a toy shop, so why not show how much you care by making one yourself.
 This is the best present you can give your child because you made it.
 The design is simple enough for anyone to make using only hand tools.

-Use these free doll house plans to make a doll house with a big difference.
+Plans to make a doll house.
 There are two versions of this plan, the first for barbie size dolls and the other for dolls up to six inches tall.

 The difference with these plans is the fact that they come apart to store flat.
 Most barbie doll houses stand at least three feet tall and can present a storage problem.